How to Get Client Referrals

 When potential clients hear about your qualifications directly from people they know and trust, it lends credibility to your reputation.
 Word-of-mouth can be a powerful marketing tool for independent contractors.
 However, there’s an art to asking for and receiving referrals.

 Follow these five tactics to go about getting client referrals and recommendations in the right way.

-1. First, Demonstrate Your Value
+1. Demonstrate Your Value

-2. Ask for a Favor at the Right Time
+2. Wait for the Right Time

 When it comes to relationship management, timing is key.
 Asking for a favor at an inappropriate moment, such as when you hand your client a bill, can lower the chances of them following through with your request.
 If a client comments on how well the project is going and how pleased they are with the results, this could be the perfect opportunity to thank them for the compliment and mention that any recommendations would be appreciated.
 On the other hand, if you’ve fallen behind on a deadline or hit a snag in the project, wait to ask for a referral until you’ve resolved the problem.

 3. Consider What Incentives You Have to Offer